 If all long vowels stayed long, and all short vowels stayed short, Crystal explains, words would be a lot easier to spell.
 But that’s not how speech works.
 He gives present-day examples where usage varies, such as ate (/ate/, /et/), says (/says/, /sez/), and privacy (/pryvacy/, /privvacy/).
 All can be heard with long and short vowels.

 Why do vowels change their length over time?
-“The reasons,” Crystal says, “have to do with t he way a vowel relates to the other sounds within a word.
+“The reasons,” Crystal says, “have to do with the way a vowel relates to the other sounds within a word.
 How many syllables come before it and how many after it?
 How many consonants come before it and after it?
-Does it occur in a stressed syllable or not?”
-Crystal says English “is a language where speakers like to keep the ‘weights’ of their words evenly balanced, and one way of doing that is to vary the length of the vowels.
+Does it occur in a stressed syllable or not?
+English is a language where speakers like to keep the ‘weights’ of their words evenly balanced, and one way of doing that is to vary the length of the vowels.”

 Simplified spelling is all right, but, like chastity, you can carry it too far– Mark Twain

-“The more consonants there are after the vowel, the ‘heavier’ in gets, and we make up for that by making the vowel short: architect (/ar’ca’tek/).
-On the other hand, a simple consonantvowel sequence or a vowel on its own, is always going to have a long sounds: me, go, do, I.”
+“The more consonants there are after the vowel, the ‘heavier’ in gets, and we make up for that by making the vowel short: architect.
+On the other hand, a simple consonant-vowel sequence or a vowel on its own, is always going to have a long sounds: me, go, do, I.”

 By the time printing arrived in the 1470s, the Great Vowel Shift was well underway.
-Crystal says the problem facing the scribes now was how to choose spellings that best represented speech when sounds were changing so noticeably.
-And the printers faced it too.
+The problem facing the scribes now was how to choose spellings that best represented speech when sounds were changing so noticeably.
+And printers faced it too.

 The arrival of printing brought a degree of order to the English language, according to Crystal, especially when compared with the diversity found in scribal manuscripts.
 “William Caston arrived in English in 1476 with a pile of manuscripts, a press and sets of type.
 Between then and his death in 1491, he published over a hundred works, including Chaucer’s Canterbury Tales and Aesop’s Fables.“